xg-wang/pod_magician/readme.md

 Once that i loved
 She she asked gpt4 somehow
 What do you understand about me that I haven't told her?
-And then it like answered something that</s>
+And then it like answered something that